khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

 1. **Count**: Text displaying number of shown items out of total number of items in the list.

 ## Guidelines

+Based on an [accessibility audit](https://gitlab.com/gitlab-org/gitlab-ui/-/issues/1196), infinite scroll isn't an accessible pattern and should be replaced with a [load more pattern](usability/loading#loading-more) or [pagination](/components/pagination).

 ### When to use